viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-prerequisites.md

 ## Licensing requirements

-- **Valid Azure subscription**: To use the Microsoft Connected Cache for Enterprise and Education (MCCE) service, you will need a valid Azure subscription that can be used to provision the necessary [Azure resources](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management).
+- **Valid Azure subscription**: To use the Microsoft Connected Cache for Enterprise and Education (MCCE) service, you'll need a valid Azure subscription that can be used to provision the necessary [Azure resources](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management).

     If you don't have an Azure subscription already, you can create an Azure [pay-as-you-go](https://azure.microsoft.com/offers/ms-azr-0003p/) account, which requires a credit card for verification purposes.
 For more information, see the [Azure Free Account FAQ](https://azure.microsoft.com/free/free-account-faq/).

-    The resources used for the public preview and in the future when this product is ready for production will be free to you, like other caching solutions.
+    The Azure resources used for MCCE will be free to you during this public preview.

-- **E3/E5 or A3/A5 license**: Your organization must have one of the following license subscriptions for each device that downloads content from a MCCE cache node.
+- **E3/E5 or A3/A5 license**: Your organization must have one of the following license subscriptions for each device that downloads content from an MCCE cache node.

     - [Windows Enterprise E3 or E5](https://learn.microsoft.com/en-us/windows/whats-new/windows-licensing#windows-11-enterprise), included in [Microsoft 365 F3, E3, or E5](https://www.microsoft.com/en-us/microsoft-365/enterprise/microsoft365-plans-and-pricing?msockid=32c407b43d5968050f2b13443c746916)
     - Windows Education A3 or A5, included in [Microsoft 365 A3 or A5](https://www.microsoft.com/en-us/education/products/microsoft-365?msockid=32c407b43d5968050f2b13443c746916#Education-plans)